-I teach and convene the second-year course 'Nineteenth-Century French Short Narrative' (R12051).
+I teach and convene the final-year course 'Performing France: from the Cancan to Stravinsky' (LK31GQ) and the second-year course 'Nineteenth-Century French Short Narrative' (MLAC2074).

 I am currently funded by the British Academy as a Postdoctoral Research Fellow (2016-2019).

 My monograph project explores French musical representations of the British, from the Franco-Prussian War in 1870 to the Entente Cordiale in 1904.
 After 1870, révanchisme against Germany placed historical enmity with Britain in a new light and this led to a reconsideration of age-old national stereotypes; those old mutton-chop wearing singers in the music hall, the Walter Scott-imbued folk music fans, and the opéra-comique composers found themselves reassessing portrayals of their cross-Channel neighbour.
 As the final decades of the century went on, colonial rivalry and internal political disquiet reverberated through the musical sphere and saw a constant recalibration of how the French sung, played, wrote, and acted about the British.

 Britain's mediocre reputation for prowess in the classical music world might suggest that the British were musically unimportant on the French cultural scene at the fin de siècle: yet an examination of printed song sheets, travel writing, music journals, and chap books reveals that the British were ever-present in the French musical world in a variety of ways.
 This project explores French singers acting as English men and women in the Parisian café-concert and music hall; a turn-of-the-century fad for the 'genre anglais' with Max Dearly and Harry Fragson; political songs against Fashoda and the Boer War; French reception of British (and especially Scottish and Irish) folk songs; and French travel writing on music encountered in Britain, including Evangelical street orchestras, pantomime, and Blackface minstrel shows.